 Show how you communicated the objectives of the event, created a buzz amongst employees, budgeted, and achieved value from your efforts.

-Besides arranging a team-building event outside the office, you can boost workplace morale by hosting events and workshops in-house.
+Besides arranging a team-building activity outside the office, you can boost workplace morale with meaningful employee appreciation day gift ideas.

 Arranging and facilitating events like trivia quizzes, trust-building workshops, and company sports games are stand-out experiences to put on your CV.
 Point out how your ability to arrange these in-house events improved cohesion, and what this required in terms of budget.

 HR is an ever-evolving field.
-HR professionals who become leaders continuously research new technology, practices, and techniques to maintain their skills.
+HR professionals who become leaders continuously research new HR technology trends, practices, and techniques to maintain their skills.

 In an interview, talk about the latest trends and findings in HR, as well as expert resources you follow to show that you care about new developments in your chosen field.